Salt River Rafting - 2 Day Trip

 Children Ages 7-14: $340 *

-* Prices listed do not include additional access and use fees charged by the White Mountain Apache Tribe and the Forest Service that will also be collected at time of booking.
+* Prices listed DO NOT include additional access and use fees that will be added to price at time of checkout:

 - Meet at the Salt River Bridge at 9:00am.